Skip to content

 Many clients land in between: they want custom performance and security, but also want non-technical content editing.
 The answer isn't WordPress - it's a custom Next.js site connected to a headless CMS like Sanity.

 The editing experience is clean and powerful.
 The frontend is fast, secure, and custom.
-It costs slightly more than pure WordPress but eliminates the hidden maintenance costs entirely.
+It costs slightly more than pure WordPress but reduces the recurring plugin and theme maintenance costs significantly.

 What webvise Recommends

 We evaluate this question with every client.
-Our default is custom (Next.js) because the long-term math nearly always favors it.
+Our default is custom (Next.js) because for content-led business sites, the long-term math typically favors a custom build.
 But we won't push custom development when WordPress genuinely fits.

 Not sure which fits you?
 Start with a free website analysis - we'll score your current site's performance and security and give you an honest recommendation.